 If your investing time horizon is 5 or more years, then consider stocks.
 Stocks have historically delivered more growth than bonds or cash for longer investing time horizons.
 That should work in the future too!

 Given your investment timeframe and tolerance for investing risk (i.e., the ability to stomach losses) are often related, we believe some all-in-one ETF solutions could be a great choice: how to start investing for beginners.

 Whether you decide to invest with a robo-advisor or go the DIY route with a leading online brokerage as we do, all-in-one ETFs like the ones offered by BMO, Vanguard, iShares or Horizons, to name a few, can be excellent candidates for long-term wealth building.

-We like these funds for new investors, since other than making regular investment contributions into these products within your accounts (e.g., TFSA and RRSP), these one-fund solutions do all the work for you.
+We like those ETFs including for new investors since other than making regular investment contributions into these funds within your accounts (e.g., TFSA and RRSP), many all-in-one funds will do all the work for you.